lucasart/c-chess-cli/README.md

 where `id` is the thread id (range `1..concurrency`).
 Note that all communications (including error messages) starting with `[id]` mean within the context of thread number `id`, which tells you which log file to inspect (id = 0 is the main thread).
-- `random`: start from a random opening in the EPD file.
-Proceed sequentially afterwards.
+- `random`: shuffle the opening set (play shuffled set sequentially, no repetitions).
 - `repeat`: repeat each opening twice, with each engine playing both sides.

 ### Engine options